If you are experiencing teenage hair loss or have been struggling with hair growth, then you certainly have come to the right place!

 But firstly, let us help you understand the reason behind hair loss, symptoms, and more about the treatment.

-Causes of Hair Loss in Teenagers
+Causes Of Teenage Hair Loss

 Alopecia areata is an auto-immune problem that leads to hair loss in patches.
 Auto-immune diseases occur once your immune system misinterprets healthy cells of the body as invaders.
 Your immune system will start attacking your hair follicles in case of alopecia areata.
 You may experience hair loss on your face and neck, brows, eyelashes, or entire body.